3.2. Basic Line Plots

 Stair step plot

 stairs(x, y): The lines on the plot are either horizontal or vertical, resembling the run and rise of stairs.
-Example shown in Fig. 3.7 (d).
+Example shown in figure Fig. 3.7 (d).

 Pie chart

 pie([0.4 0.3 0.2 0.1], labels): The values of the data are passed as a vector that often sums to 1; otherwise, MATLAB will calculate the percentages.
 The labels of the pie slices should be in a cell array.
-Example shown in Fig. 3.7 (e).
+Example shown in figure Fig. 3.7 (e).

 Filled area plot

-area(x, [y1; y2]): Plot multiple data sets with the area between the x–axis and each data curve shaded a different color.
-Each data set is a row of a matrix passed as the y data.
-Example shown in Fig. 3.7 (f).
+area(x,[y1; y2]’): Plot multiple data sets with the area between the \(x\) axis and each data curve shaded a different color.
+Each data set is in a matrix column passed as the \(y\) data.
+Example shown in figure Fig. 3.7 (f).
+Note that if the \(y\) data is in row vectors, then a transpose may be needed to put the data in the columns of the \(Y\) matrix.

 % File: Plots2D.m